 This article titled Miniature Schnauzer birth is an overview in preparing for the delivery of Schnauzer puppies.
-Information on the gestation period (the time in which a fetus develops) to whelping (caring for newborn puppies) will be highlighted along with a video of a pregnant Miniature Schnauzer giving birth and our Schnauzer Growth Rate Chart.
+Information on the gestation period (the time in which a fetus develops) to whelping (caring for newborn puppies) will be highlighted along with our Schnauzer Growth Rate Chart.

 A Miniature Schnauzer will carry her puppies somewhere between 56 to 66 days before giving birth to them... ie around 2 months.
 On average its between 61-63 days.
 The first 2 weeks of pregnancy, there will be very little or no outward signs that your dog is pregnant.
 At this point, the changes are occurring internally within the uterus.
 But soon thereafter, your Schnauzer's nipples will become larger, turn darker, and there will be some noticeable hair loss around the breasts.